freedomofpress/securedrop/docs/yubikey_setup.rst

 warning about overwriting Configuration Slot 1 and choose a location to save the log file.

-When the configuration has been successfully written, you should see green text saying "YubiKey successfully configured" at the top of the window.
+When the configuration has been written, you should see green text saying "YubiKey configured" at the top of the window.

 Set up a user with the OATH-HOTP secret key